wf8/anc_state_validation/README.md

 estimated via MCMC are directly comparable to the analytical marginal ancestral states computed by diversitree.
-It would be possible to summarize the samples from the MCMC to reconstruct the MAP joint ancestral state reconstruction, but we have not done so in this work.
+It would be possible to summarize the samples from the MCMC to reconstruct the maximum a posteriori joint ancestral state reconstruction, but we have not done so in this work.